dferrell30/MDE-Test-Framework/README.md

 A PowerShell-based framework for validating the effectiveness, visibility, and behavior of Microsoft Defender for Endpoint (MDE) controls through safe, controlled simulations.

+# 🔍 “What could cause different results”
+	•	passive mode
+	•	no alerts generated
+	•	EICAR not triggering
+	•	delayed telemetry

 ## 📑 Table of Contents

 - OverviewWhat